SOLAS-TTRPG/SOLAS/README.md

 ### Light Weapons
 Weapons that are quick to use, and one can be held in each hand.

-- Standard light weapons limit any attacks with them to 3R damage
+- Standard light weapons limit any attacks with them to R3 damage

 ### Medium Weapons
 Standard weapons that have the option of being held with two hands to gain advantage on attacks.

-- Standard medium weapons limit any attacks with them to 5R damage
+- Standard medium weapons limit any attacks with them to R5 damage
+- Standard medium weapons that are being held with two hands have a damage limit of R7.

 ### Heavy Weapons
 Weapons that are so large that they require both hands to be held, there is no limit to the amount of damage a heavy weapon can deal.